 7) Jane Mancini-Andrews

 Jane Andrews is Michael’s first wife and Sydney’s adopted sister.
 Jane never learns of her adoption until Season 5 — presumed to be the “favorite” child before the revelation.
 Sydney often criticized Jane for receiving all her parents’ attention and leaving her to become the forgotten daughter.
-Jane’s passion for fashion leads her into the industry, first as an assistant, and later as a business owner and designer.
-She divorces Micheal after learning of his affairs with Kimberly Shaw and Jane’s sister Sydney.
+Jane’s passion for fashion leads her into the clothing industry, first as an assistant, and later as a business owner and designer.
+She divorces Micheal after learning of his affair with Dr. Kimberly Shaw.
 The eldest Andrews child moves back to Chicago with her adopted parents during Season 5 — looking to start fresh after ruining her relationship with Jake Hanson.
 She returns for the final season, where she starts a relationship with Kyle McBride.

 8) Amanda Woodward